robert-altmiller/terraform_template_config/README.md

-# Terraform Template Config Repo - Used for requesting Databricks infrastructure with Github issues
+# Terraform Template Config Repo

+This is repository is used for requesting Databricks infrastructure using Github issues requests.
+Currently its only setup to run for Databricks Unity Catalog (UC) storage credentials.

-This terraform_template_config Repo is used with the terraform_template repository located below:
+This 'terraform_template_config' repo is used with the 'terraform_template' repo in the following location:

 https://github.com/robert-altmiller/terraform_template